Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Basic assumptions

 where $\F$ is the feasible set of problem~\eqref{prob} and $x^0$ is the starting point used in AC2CD.
 We assume that $\LS$ is non-empty and compact (implying that both the feasible set $\F$ and the set of stationary points $X^*$ are non-empty as well).

 According to the results stated in~\cite{cristofari:2019}, we also need the following assumption on the level set $\LS$ to ensure global convergence of AC2CD (in the sense that every limit point of the sequence $\{x^k\}$ produced by the algorithm is stationary): \begin{assumption} $\forall \, x \in \LS, \, \exists \, i \in \{1,\ldots,n\} \colon x_i \in (l_i,u_i)$. \end{assumption} Namely, we require that every point of $\LS$ has at least one component strictly between the lower and the upper bound.
 Note that Assumption~\ref{assumpt:l0_int_point} is automatically satisfied when $\F$ is the unit simplex (i.e., when in problem~\eqref{prob} we have $b=1$, $l_i = 0$, $u_i = +\infty$, $i=1,\ldots,n$).
 Moreover, in~\cite{lin:2009} it is shown that Assumption~\ref{assumpt:l0_int_point} is also satisfied for the Support Vector Machine training problem if $f(x^0)<0$ and the smallest eigenvalue of the Hessian matrix of $f(x)$ is sufficiently large.
-(Assumption~\ref{assumpt:l0_int_point} is automatically satisfied also when there are no finite bounds on the variables, but this case is not of interest here, where we are analyzing active-set identification properties of AC2CD.)
+(Assumption~\ref{assumpt:l0_int_point} is satisfied also when at least one variable has are no finite bounds, provided $\F$ is not a singleton.)

 Essentially, Assumption~\ref{assumpt:l0_int_point} is needed to prevent AC2CD from converging to a point $x^*$ with all components at the lower or the upper bound.
 To be more specific, the convergence analysis of AC2CD (see~\cite{cristofari:2019}) relies on the fact that eventually $l_{j(k)} < x^k_{j(k)} < u_{j(k)}$ and that $\nabla_{j(k)} f(x^k)$ converges (over suitable subsequences) to the KKT multiplier $\lambda^*$ appearing in~\eqref{stat}.
 Also the analysis of the active-set identification reported later uses the same properties (see Proposition~\ref{prop:j_active_set} and the proof of Theorem~\ref{th:active_set_general_1} below).
 Without Assumption~\ref{assumpt:l0_int_point}, all these results do not hold, since $\{x^k\}$ may have limit points with all components at the lower or the upper bound.